j-d-b/tas-server/README.md

 For testing GraphQL queries, use GraphQL Playground, available at `http://localhost:4000/playground`.
 The playground is available in development mode only.

 A valid HTTP header must be included to access much of the data, obtain one by logging in or signing up *(login and signup mutations)*

+A MariaDB server must be running and able to be connected to using the details specified in `.env`

 #### Usage Example (with GraphQL Playground)
 Login using a test user